tmacoin/tmapostapp/README.md

  Send Coins
-* Recipient TMA Address: this is the address your are sending money
+* Recipient TMA Address: this is the address your are sending TMA Coins
 * Amount in Coins: number of coins you are sending
-* Fee in satoshis: the fee you are charging to send Coins
+* Fee in satoshis: the fee you are charging to send TMA Coins
-* Data: information related to transaction(never deleted)
+* Data: information related to transaction(this data is never deleted and is in clear text human readable form)
-* Expiring after # blocks: data to expire or deleted after number of bloacks created after the bloack to include this transaction
+* Expiring after # blocks: Expire data after this number of blocks created(after this transaction added to a block)
-* Data: information which will expire
+* Expiring Data: this data will expire after the number of blocks created after this transaction added to a block

  ![sendCoins](app/images/android13.png)